 - How long can they be left home alone?

-- Do they like to play with other dogs?
+- Do they like playing with other dogs?

 - Would this dog prefer to be the only dog in the house or with other dogs?

-- Have you ever taken them to a dog park?
+- Have they been to a dog park?
 How did it go?

-- Can the dog jump fences?
-Do they need a high-fenced secure yard?
+- Can they jump fences?
+Do they need a secure yard?

 📖 READ Rescue Dog Separation Anxiety Solutions